Liiiii2101/MLNet/README.md

 # MLNet
-An Automated Deep Learning Pipeline for EMVI and Response Prediction of Rectal Cancer using Baseline MRIs
+An Automated Deep Learning Pipeline for EMVI and Response Prediction of Rectal Cancer using Baseline MRI

 Paper Link: to be updated